700 NONINSTRUCTIONAL OPERATIONS AND BUSINESS SERVICES

 The school food program is operated on a nonprofit basis.
 The revenues of the school food program will be used only for paying the regular operating costs of the school food program.
 Supplies of the school food program will only be used for the school food program.

 The board will set, and periodically review, the prices for school lunches, breakfast and special milk programs.
-It is the responsibility of the superintendent to make a recommendation regarding the prices of school lunch, breakfast and milk.
+It is the responsibility of the superintendent to make a recommendation regarding the prices of school nutrition programs, in accordance with federal and state law.

 It is the responsibility of the nutrition director to administer the program and to cooperate with the superintendent and corresponding head cook for the proper functioning of the school food program.